Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you. Learn more

 This meditation exercise is an excellent introduction to meditation techniques.

 - Sit or lie down comfortably.
-You can even use a meditation chair or cushion.
+You can even use a meditation chair or cushion. ( you can also add some meditation music if you think it will help relax you)

 - Close your eyes.